jeanbaptistemora/fluidattacks-universe2/docs/src/docs/machine/web/groups/scope/roots.md

   IP address where the
   environment to be
   assessed is deployed.
-- **Port:**
-  Service endpoint of the
-  environment within the device
-  identified with the IP address.
 - **Nickname:**
   An alternative name to
   easily identify the IP